 If your roof is more than ten years old, if a powerful storm recently passed through the area, or if you suspect your roof is damaged, start your analysis from the interior of your home.
 Head up to the attic or another part of your home, where the inside of the roof can be seen.
 Bring a flashlight and take a close look for signs of damage.
 Interior damage in the form of leaks, beams of light, stains, and streaks are clear signs that indicate there is considerable damage that necessitates roof repair or replacement.

 Check for Wind Damage on the Roof After Storms

 If a storm recently passed through the area, the powerful winds, sleet, and hail might have damaged your roof to the point that it requires replacement.
-Though fairly new roofs that are properly installed should remain in place during storms, there is always the potential for strong wind and precipitation to cause damage, especially if your roof is more than a decade old.
+Though fairly new roofs that are properly installed should remain in place during storms, there is always the potential for strong wind and heavy rain to cause damage, especially if your roof is more than a decade old.
 If the shingles on the roof are curling, broken, or have flown off the roof due to the storm, repair or replacement will be necessary.

 Breaks and Cracks are Cause for Concern on Your Roof

 If you notice any breaks or cracks along either the exterior or interior of your home, it is an indication that the roof has been compromised.
 If the cracks and breaks are significant, they will necessitate roof replacement.